Huibrecht van den Eynde: Work

-During the 1630s, van den Eynde received more civic commissions, including for sculptural decorations on the Vierschaar (the tribunal) and the Bourse of Antwerp.
+During the 1630s, van den Eynde received more civic commissions, including for sculptural decorations on the Vierschaar (the tribunal) and the Stock Exchange in Antwerp.

 On 8 October 1629, he started working on the high altar of the Church of Our Lady of Dendermonde.
 The altar was sculpted from black and white marble and alabaster, and completed within a year.

 In the early 1630s, van den Eynde executed a monumental Virgin, which stood near the Antwerp City Hall.
 In 1635, he collaborated on the Meirbrugge Crucifixion (now in the Antwerp Cathedral).

 The following year, in 1636, he produced a beautiful sandstone sculpture of the Virgin with the Child Jesus.
 This sculpture used to stand in the Maagdenhuis Museum's garden, but it was later moved inside and a copy, better able to withstand harsh weather conditions, was placed outside.

 In 1640, van den Eynde worked on altars in the church of Averbode Abbey.
 In 1648, he realized a side altar of the St. Rumbold Church in Steenokkerzeel.
 In 1653 he made the high altar for the Onze-Lieve-Vrouw van de Goede Wil church of Duffel in collaboration with his son Norbertus.

 Van den Eynde's most remarkable works are his religious sculptures which he created for Antwerp's churches and, in particular, its Cathedral.
 In the 1650s, he collaborated with Artus Quellinus II, producing a set of sculptures for the Antwerp Cathedral.
 Of these sculptures, today only two marble statues of Gideon and Joshua remain in situ.
 The two statues used to flank a marble of Saint Michael, also a collaborative effort of Quellinus and van de Eynde, which stood over the Schermersaltaar (fencers' altar).
 The fencers' altar of Saint Michael was placed against the southern mother pillar of the central nave.
 Today, the two statues are located in the back of the nave, standing against the buttresses of the towers.